-Report Following the Board's Semi-Annual Review of Closed Meeting Minutes

-The Board of Control met on \\\\\\ in closed session to conduct its semi-annual review of closed meeting minutes that have not been released for public inspection.

-The closed meeting minutes, or portions thereof, from the following dates no longer require confidential treatment: (insert closed meeting dates)

-The need for confidentiality still exists as to all remaining closed meeting minutes to protect an individual's privacy or the Association's interests.

-Action to Accept the Board's Semi-Annual Review of Closed Meeting Minutes

-Open meeting date:

-Motion to approve the Board's semi-annual review of unreleased closed meeting minutes and to release for public inspection those minutes, or portions thereof, that the Board identified as no longer needing confidential treatment made by:

-Motion seconded by:
+Report Following the Board's Semi-Annual Review o of Closed Meeting Minutes The Board of Control met on review of closed meeting minutes that have not been in closed session to conduct its semi-annual released for public inspection.
+The closed meeting minutes, or portions thereof, from confidential treatment: (insert closed meeting dates) • • • • • • • • • • • • • • • • • • • • The need for confidentiality still exists as to all remain individual's privacy or the Association's interests.
+Action to Accept the Board's Semi-Annual Review of Open meeting date: f Closed Meeting Minutes Motion to approve the Board's semi-annual review of unreleased closed meeting minutes and to release for public inspection those minutes, or portions thereof, that the Board identified as no longer needing confidential treatment made by: Motion seconded by:

+DATED : March 11, 2022